MalloZup/proposal-open-terrarium/README.md

 https://github.com/dmacvicar/terraform-provider-libvirt

 Example upstream are here:
 https://github.com/dmacvicar/terraform-provider-libvirt/tree/master/examples

+### Scalabilty of KVM-libvirt (multiple URI)

+We support also currently multiples URI, so if you have 3 KVM server you could also share the servers.

 For example we can have also multiples URI: https://github.com/dmacvicar/terraform-provider-libvirt/blob/master/examples/multiple/main.tf